-Whether they are in route sales, pre-order, delivery or equipment service, many companies want to consolidate their operational route accounting functions and activities into one seamless and efficient integrated software system.
-They want the data to be collected, shared and accessed across departments.
+Whether in route sales, pre-order, delivery, or equipment service, many companies want to consolidate their operational route accounting functions and activities into one seamless and efficient integrated software system.
+They want the data to be collected, shared, and accessed across departments.
 They dream of an operational route accounting ERP software solution that facilitates the streaming and distribution of company-wide information on every desktop and mobile device.

 ERP stands for Enterprise Resource Planning.
-Companies in food and beverage distribution and equipment service management benefit greatly from a well-designed operational route accounting ERP solution.
+Companies in the food and beverage distribution and equipment service management benefit greatly from a well-designed operational route accounting ERP solution.
 Food and Beverage companies (both in perishable and non-perishable food ) and equipment service companies require software for both operation and accounting.
-The software organizes deliveries, manages direct store delivery (DSD) as well as equipment service and repair from beginning to end.
+The software organizes deliveries, manages direct store delivery (DSD), and equipment service and repair from beginning to end.

 RELATED ARTICLES :